How to Make a Loyalty App

 - 91% of consumers would more likely opt for a brand that provides relevant recommendations and offers.

 - 72% of customers ONLY engage with brands that offer personalization.

-It shows us that users mostly stay with brands that offer a personalized experience.
+This clearly demonstrates that users mostly stay with brands that offer a personalized experience.

 A loyalty program in an app makes it easier for you to access users’ personal data, track their behavioral patterns and interests.
 Thus, it gives you the necessary tools for making data-driven decisions and personalizing the program for each customer.